-140. The EYFS curriculum
+The EYFS curriculum14

-- The EYFS (educational programmes) provides the curriculum framework that leaders build on to decide what they intend children to learn and develop. - Leaders and practitioners decide how to implement the curriculum so that children make progress in the seven areas of learning. - Leaders and practitioners evaluate the impact of the curriculum by checking what children know and can do.
+140. The EYFS (educational programmes) provides the curriculum framework that leaders build on to decide what they intend children to learn and develop.
+Leaders and practitioners decide how to implement the curriculum so that children make progress in the seven areas of learning.
+Leaders and practitioners evaluate the impact of the curriculum by checking what children know and can do.